pinto-org/interface/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at burr (burr.nim@proton.me), JOHNDEERE420 (johndeere8r420@protonmail.com), or PintoPirate (pintopirate@pintofarm.org).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at team@pinto.money.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.